meerkat321/SqState.jl/README.md

 ### Initial Wigner Function

-The Wigner function is calculate by Moyal function in Fock basis.
+The Wigner function is calculated by Moyal function in Fock basis.
 And due to the fact that the Moyal function is a generalization of the Wigner function.
-We can therefore implies that
+We can therefore imply that

 **W(x, p) = ∑ ρₘₙ Wₘₙ(x, p)**